 The wine road of Northern Greece combines wine and culture with beautiful natural scenery and ancient sites.
 The road passes by the Derveni krater, a 40-kilogram funerary urn modeled after an ancient wine vessel.
 Ancient symposia were held in the area where young men drank wine mixed with water.
 The wine tasted at these symposia was believed to be quite good.

 The Greek wine regions are some of the oldest and most diverse in the world.
-Their wines range from the modest Retsina to the expensive high quality wines.
-Its sunny climate and diverse wine production make Greece one of Europe’s best places for wine tourism.
-There are many great wines to try in Greece, and many excellent local producers that are still undiscovered outside Greece.
+Their wines range from the modest Retsina to expensive high-quality wines.
+It’s sunny climate and diverse wine production make Greece one of Europe’s best places for wine tourism.
+There are many great wines to try in Greece and many excellent local producers that are still undiscovered outside Greece.